Bouquet Preservation

 - I cannot preserve succulents.
 They hold too much water to dry out without molding/browning.

 -Certain flowers are too thick to frame whole (example: pinecones, proteas, sunflowers etc).
 I can deconstruct some things and rebuild them more flat for the frame, and other flowers I will have to exclude from the frame.
 Just send a message and ask if you are concerned!
+Most of the time I will find a way to include them.

 “Love is the flower you’ve got to let grow.”